Getting started

 Complete onboarding

-Step 1 – Get verified
+Step 1 – Business verification

-If you’re based outside the U.S., you’ll need to provide additional verification, as well as location-specific documentation.
+- Business details: Enter your business information including your business license number and legal business name.
+You must include personal information, such as the personal ID of the applicant or legal representative.
+If you're based outside the U.S., you'll need to provide additional verification, as well as location-specific documentation.

-Step 2 – Add market details
+Step 2 – Store setup

-Provide your customer service details.
-If you’re an international seller, you can provide your U.S. tax ID (if you have one) and your corresponding U.S. legal business name.
+- Add market details: Provide your customer service details.
+If you're an international seller, you can provide your U.S. tax ID (if you have one) and your corresponding U.S. legal business name.
+Your tax registration must precisely match your IRS records or government-issued documents.